auyer/rcpassos.me/posts/ebpf/index.md

 ### Events with Perf

 At this point, the Kernel will choose the infrastructure to attach the program with.
-Some that are available here are tracepoints, perf events, and fprobe.
+Some available here are tracepoints, perf events, and fprobe.
 Our case is the `BPF_PERF_EVENT` attach type, which will use the perf infrastructure.

 ```c